 This book takes an innovative approach to learning German grammar.
 In any given chapter, you’ll read about a single grammar point.
 You’ll have access to explanations in both English and German.
 This means that beginners can comprehend the grammar lesson without having to wade through German explanations, while intermediate and advanced learners can practice their reading skills.
 This book offers an online component as well.
 So beyond simply focusing on German grammar topics, you’ll also get the chance to use multimedia to practice your German reading skills.

 3. “Großes Übungsbuch Deutsch — Grammatik”

 Perfect For: Learners who never get tired of doing practice exercises

 Fundamentals are the basis upon which learning can occur, and that’s certainly the reasoning behind this German grammar book, whose title translates to “Big German Practice Book — Grammar.”
 Targeted toward beginner and intermediate learners, this book from the publisher Hueber will have you practicing German grammar until you can recite it in your sleep.
 Talk about some grumpy muttering!

 This “Übungsbuch” (or “practice book,” in German) will guide you through over 500 exercises to help you gain a better understanding of the application of German grammar topics.
 You’ll be conjugating verbs, diagramming sentences, rearranging clauses and everything in between.
-Many a student has increased their knowledge just by completing these 500+ exercises—and you can, too.
+Many students have increased their knowledge just by completing these 500+ exercises—and you can, too.